-In the 2023 inspection of GBQ Partners LLC, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
+In the 2023 inspection of Weaver and Tidwell, L.L.P., the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.

-We selected for review one audit of an issuer with a fiscal year ending in 2021.
-For the issuer audit selected, we reviewed a portion of the audit.
+We selected for review three audits of issuers with fiscal years ending in 2022.
+For each issuer audit selected, we reviewed a portion of the audit.
 We also evaluated elements of the firm's system of quality control.